lgq-liao/JohnL-handsOn/README.md

 ```

 4. **Performance evaluation in the last section of *cv-train-2a.ipynb*
-    Execute the cell after the section of **Performance evaluation for Fune-tuned model on dataset cv-valid-test.csv**
+    Execute the cell after the cell of **Performance evaluation for Fune-tuned model on dataset cv-valid-test.csv**

 ---

-Task 4
+# Task 4
+  Please refer to the [training-report.pdf](./training-report.pdf) for the details

+---

+# Task 5
+  Please refer to the [training-report.pdf](./training-report.pdf) for the details

 ---